playfulprogramming/playfulprogramming/content/blog/ffg-fundamentals-portals/index.md

 ![Our files app with a chat dialog spawning from a corner button labelled "UnicornChat HQ"](./files_app_chat_demo.png)

 While you could build this out yourself, it's often costly to do so.
-Not only do you have to build out your own chat UI, but the backend login system for your customer reps to use, the server communciation between them, and more.
+Not only do you have to build out your own chat UI, but the backend login system for your customer reps to use, the server communication between them, and more.

-Luckily for you, it just so happens that there a service called "UnicornChat" that solves this exact problem!
+Luckily for you, it just so happens that there is a service called "UnicornChat" that solves this exact problem!

 > UnicornChat doesn't exist, but many other services exist like it.
 Any reference you see to "UnicornChat" in this article is purely fictional, but based on real companies that exist to solve this problem.
 The APIs I'll demonstrate are often very similar to what these companies really offer.